TheBotlyNoob/CS50/CS50w/Final Project/README.md

 ![mobile device](./assets/mobile-device.jpg)

-All to create a nostalgic feel for the old days of those who came before me.
+### All to create the tools of those who came before me.